atgenomix/deepvariant-on-spark/docs/deepvariant-on-spark-quick-start-dataproc.md

 ### Deploy SeqPiper and related packages

-DeepVariant-on-Spark leverages SeqPiper, a wrapper of Spark Piper, to wrap DeepVariant in Spark.
-Please clone DeepVaraint-on-Spark github repo. and use ansible, IT automation tools, to install SeqPiper and related packages followed by the following commands:
+DeepVariant-on-Spark leverages `SeqPiper`, a wrapper of Spark `Pipe()`, to wrap DeepVariant in Spark.
+Please clone DeepVaraint-on-Spark github repo. and use Ansible, IT automation tools, to install SeqPiper and related packages followed by the following commands:

 ```
 git clone https://github.com/atgenomix/deepvariant-on-spark.git